gkswns0531/TensorRT-LLM/examples/models/core/exaone/README.md

 ### TRT flow

 The next section describe how to convert the weights from the [HuggingFace (HF) Transformers](https://github.com/huggingface/transformers) format to the TensorRT-LLM format.
-We will use llama's [convert_checkpoint.py](../llama/convert_checkpoint.py) for EXAONE model and then we build the model with `trtllm-build`.
+EXAONE-3.0 and EXAONE-Deep use llama's [convert_checkpoint.py](../llama/convert_checkpoint.py), while EXAONE-4.0 uses its own specialized [convert_checkpoint.py](convert_checkpoint.py) to handle unique features like Post-norm architecture, QK LayerNorm, and LLLG sliding window pattern.

 ### Convert checkpoint and build TensorRT engine(s)

+#### EXAONE-3.0 and EXAONE-Deep

 ```bash
 # Build a single-GPU float16 engine from HF weights.